 The main function of this step is to define the problem before starting on a solution.
-In order to do that, it’s important to set goals before you start working—not only for yourself but also for your client.
+To do that, it’s important to set goals before you start working—not only for yourself but also for your client.
 It’s tempting to think about what other people want from you, but don’t worry about them too much; focus on yourself instead of trying to please everyone else.
 Be ambitious, but stay realistic: if you’re going to achieve tangible fitness goals in 3-6 months (running two miles without stopping), then that should be what’s driving your attention and efforts during this phase.

 Convene a meeting to discuss the project and determine the best ways to engage consultants

 This is a meeting of the stakeholders for the project and the consultants who will be asked to respond to the RFP.
 Before you schedule this meeting, make sure that all parties are clear on how long it should take and how much time they will be expected to contribute.
 It’s also helpful if you can get an idea of who will be in attendance.
 This ensures that everyone knows what to expect when they show up for the meeting and helps with making sure that no one is left out or feels like they’re being ignored during discussions.

 In addition, consider where this meeting should take place; it may not make sense (or be possible) for everyone involved in this project to attend an in-person meeting at your company’s headquarters or some other location near them.
 If you think about these things ahead of time, then it’ll allow everyone involved to better plan their schedules accordingly without worrying about missing anything important because someone forgot about a critical date/time/location change!